We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 AG1 may help boost your intake of important vitamins, minerals, and plant compounds, but it is not safe or worth the cost for everyone.

 AG1 (previously known as Athletic Greens) is a popular greens supplement, largely made famous by social media.
-But at almost $100 per package, is this AG1 worth buying?
+But at almost $100 per package, is it worth buying?

 We dove into the nutrition details and tested the product ourselves to help you decide if it’s worth buying.

 - provides a concentrated source of nutrients